 Upstairs, McGregor has put his bargain-hunting inclinations to work with attractive bathroom vanities from Ikea and Lowe’s, inexpensive closets, and a Hans Wegner knock-off chair from Kijiji in the master bedroom, where pennies saved meant bucks available for high-quality, energy-saving windows.

-Designed with an architect’s eye and an insistence on meticulous workmanship, the renovation has breathed new and affordable vibrancy into an old home.
+Designed with an insistence on meticulous workmanship, the renovation has breathed new and affordable vibrancy into an old home.
 It’s also given McGregor a chance to cut his teeth on modular building techniques as a possible way forward in an ever pricier housing market.
 “I think there’s a category for people who want to live in an albeit smaller home but one with a more affordable price tag.”

 An earlier version of this story suggested that Jeremy McGregor has his designation as an architect.
 He is an architectural designer.